-- (iii) the authority conferred by this Resolution will be effective immediately upon the passing of this Resolution and will continue in force until: - a. the conclusion of the next AGM of the Company, unless by ordinary resolution passed at the meeting, the authority is renewed, either unconditionally or subject to conditions; - b. the expiration of the period within which the next AGM is required by law to be held (unless earlier revoked or varied by ordinary resolution of the shareholders of the Company in general meeting) but not so as to prejudice the completion of purchase(s) by the Company made before the aforesaid expiry date and, in any event, in accordance with the Listing Requirements of Bursa Securities or any other relevant authorities; - (iv) upon completion of the purchase(s) of the Eonmetall Shares by the Company, the Directors of the Company be hereby authorised to deal with the Eonmetall Shares in the following manner: - a. to cancel the Eonmetall Shares so purchased; or - b. to retain the Eonmetall Shares so purchased as treasury shares for distribution as dividend to the shareholders and/or resell on the market of Bursa Securities and/or for cancellation subsequently; or - c. to retain part of the Eonmetall Shares so purchased as treasury shares and cancel the remainder; or - d. in such other manner as Bursa Securities and such other relevant authorities may allow from time to time.
+- the expiration of the period within which the next AGM is required b. by law to be held (unless earlier revoked or varied by ordinary resolution of the shareholders of the Company in general meeting) but not so as to prejudice the completion of purchase(s) by the Company made before the aforesaid expiry date and, in any event, in accordance with the Listing Requirements of Bursa Securities or any other relevant authorities; - (iv) upon completion of the purchase(s) of the Eonmetall Shares by the Company, the Directors of the Company be hereby authorised to deal with the Eonmetall Shares in the following manner: - to cancel the Eonmetall Shares so purchased; or a. - to retain the Eonmetall Shares so purchased as treasury shares for b. distribution as dividend to the shareholders and/or resell on the market of Bursa Securities and/or for cancellation subsequently; or - to retain part of the Eonmetall Shares so purchased as treasury C. shares and cancel the remainder; or - Ь in such other manner as Bursa Securities and such other relevant authorities may allow from time to time.

-AND THAT the Directors of the Company be and are hereby authorised to take all such actions and steps as are necessary or expedient to implement, finalise, complete or to effect the Proposed Renewal of Share Buy-Back Mandate and to do all such acts and things as the Directors may deem fit and expedient in the best interest of the Company to give effect to and to complete the purchase of Eonmetall Shares."
+AND THAT the Directors of the Company be and are hereby authorised to take all such actions and steps as are necessary or expedient to implement, finalise, complete or to effect the Proposed Renewal of Share Buy-Back Mandate and to do all such acts and things as the Directors may deem fit and expedient in the best interest of the Company to give effect to and to complete the purchase of Eonmetall Shares.

-8. CONTINUATION IN OFFICE AS DIRECTORS OF THE COMPANY
+CONTINUATION IN OFFICE AS DIRECTORS OF THE COMPANY 8

-"THAT the following Directors who retire pursuant to Section 129 of the Act, be hereby re-appointed as Directors of the Company to hold office until next AGM:
+"THAT authority be and are hereby given to re-appoint the following Directors who retire pursuant to Section 129 of the Companies Act, 1965, to continue in office as Directors of the Company:

-(i) Tan Sri Dato' Mohd Desa bin Pachi

-(ií) Tan Sri Dato' Soong Siew Hoong"
+- (i) Tan Sri Dato' Mohd Desa Bin Pachi(ii) Tan Sri Dato' Soong Siew Hoong"

-9. CONTINUATION IN OFFICE AS INDEPENDENT NON-EXECUTIVE DIRECTOR
+CONTINUATION IN OFFICE AS INDEPENDENT NON-EXECUTIVE 9 DIRECTOR

-"THAT Madam Tang Yin Kham who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, be retained and shall continue to act as an Independent Non-Executive Director of the Company in accordance with the Malaysian Code of Corporate Governance 2012 ("MCCG 2012") until the conclusion of the next AGM.
+"THAT Madam Tang Yin Kham who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, be retained and shall continue to act as an Independent Non-Executive Director of the Company in accordance with the Malaysian Code of Corporate Governance 2012 ("MCCG 2012") until the conclusion of the next AGM.'